broadinstitute/ml4h/README.md

         --zone=${ZONE}
     ```

-* Launch a test instance with the new GPU image:
+* Launch a test instance with the new GPU image after verifying that the script below has the desired persistent
+disks specified to be attached with a line that looks like
+    ```
+    --disk=name=data,device-name=data,mode=ro,boot=no,auto-delete=no \
+    ```
+  Now run the script:
     ```
     scripts/gce/launch_dl_instance.sh ${GPU_TEST_VM}
     ```